-Pages with duplicate or similar content may confuse search engines, as they wouldn't know which of the 2 similar pages deserve to rank.
+Pages with duplicate or similar content may confuse search engines, as they wouldn't know which of the 2 (or more) similar pages deserve to rank more.

-Canonical link is placed in the header of the document and looks as follows:
+A canonical link can be placed in the header of the document and follows this format:

 <link rel="canonical" href="https://ahrefs.com/blog/seo-metrics/>